upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 ## Where to go next

-The following part, **[Coverage Analysis of Existing Approaches](./coverage-analysis-of-existing-approaches/index.md)**, examines how existing approaches address these challenges and where coverage remains incomplete.
+The following part, **[Coverage analysis of existing approaches](./coverage-analysis-of-existing-approaches/index.md)**, examines how existing approaches address these challenges and where coverage remains incomplete.